 The Bible states that the husband is to submit to Christ, and the woman is to submit to her husband, and here is where we sometimes meet with shaky ground in our modern society.
-It would ‘seem’ to oppose the emancipation of women.
+It would seem to oppose the emancipation of women.
 (Though it really doesn’t.)
-Sadly, even good things can be taken too far, and inadvertently we end up chained rather than free.
-Unfortunately, we can totally obliterate the truth, undermining the perfectly good plan that God set in place for marriage.
-(This may be in part, just a lack of understanding.
-But I think selfish ambition, and stubbornness has a hand in there also.)

-Submitting to ones husband is not as barbaric or outdated as it’s made out to be, not when the husband is told–as is the case in scripture–to love his wife.
-Being that he himself is to submit to Christ, his attitude should be of one who patiently, and gently takes care with his family.
-(Not always the case, but there will be a part three which will address this.
-(I know, you didn’t sign up for a three part series right?)
+Submitting to ones husband is not as barbaric or outdated as it’s made out to be, not when the husband is told–as is the case in Scripture–to love his wife.
+Being that he himself is to submit to Christ, he should patiently, and gently takes care with his family.
+This isn’t always how the story goes, but part three will address thi scenario.
+(I know, you didn’t sign up for a three part series, right?)

-Getting back to the point at hand, submission as in the description I stated in the paragraph above, is clearly not in the image of being lorded over, but of a willingness to accept the husband’s role as one of responsibility to and for his family.
+Getting back to the point at hand, submission as in the description I stated in the paragraph above, is clearly not about being lorded over, but of a willingness to accept the husband’s role as one of responsibility to and for his family.
 (This is actually good news, and even comforting.)
 This is the true picture of love and marriage.
-Unfortunately today’s world has women pitted against men, in a fight to prove that we can do it just as well as, or better than men.
-It’s a given, that women are just as capable, and have even excelled over their male counterparts.
-It’s the contest though, that never should have been started.
-Yes, women deserve to vote, work out side of the home, and all the other freedoms that we’ve won for ourselves, but there’s always one step too far, and we’re always bound to find that line and cross it due to humanities disobedient nature.

 Unfortunately, selfish ambition all too often gums up the workings, and never leads to a happy union.
 Scripture teaches us to put others above ourself–which is just not the way of the world–so modern vows tend to drop the ‘honor and obey‘ for something more like ‘as long as my spouse lives up to what I expect him/her to be.’
 Or in other words, ‘when the love is gone, move on.’
 This is contrary to God’s plan, invites all kinds of trivial nonsense into a marriage, (Even destroying it.) and doesn’t come even remotely close to constituting love or marriage.

-If we want our marriage to stand the test of time we need to learn to ‘honor and submit’, as well as to ‘love and cherish’.
+If we want our marriages to stand the test of time we need to learn to ‘honor and submit’, as well as to ‘love and cherish’.
 Marriage was meant to mirror Christ and the Church.
 The two were intended to be one.
-More often than not, this just isn’t the case, and the failed marriage is a result of one or the other, or even both, preferring to be number one forgetting that there are two people in this relationship.
+More often than not, this just isn’t the case, and the failed marriage is a result of one or the other, or even both spouses, preferring to be number one, forgetting that there are two people in the relationship.

 To ‘honor and submit’ is a beautiful gift that a wife can give to her husband, which in turn honors God, and to love ones wife as Christ loves the church, sets the stage for a stronger, even possibly unbreakable bond.
-Both of these, working together, can equal ’till death do us part’ (What God ordained.) if we could only see the bigger picture and the grander plan that God has set forth in this amazing principal.
+Both of these, working together, can equal ’till death do us part,’ if we could only see the bigger picture and the grander plan that God has set forth in this amazing principal.

 “Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 In this same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.
 After all, no one ever hated their own body, but they feed and care for their body, just as Christ does the church— for we are members of his body.
 “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
 This is a profound mystery—but I am talking about Christ and the church.
 However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.”
 Ephesians 5:25-33